AlexBrownWSU/CS3750_LMS/README.md

 DB:
 - Currently (09/26/2019) set to run on local MYSQL Server w/ MYSQL Workbench
-- If using Local MYSQL you must download https://dev.mysql.com/downloads/connector/j/5.1.html and add the .jar to the lib file in your
+- If using Local MYSQL you must download https://dev.mysql.com/downloads/connector/j/5.1.html and add the .jar to the lib file in your Tomcat Server.
+Just copy and paste

-- Need to connect to Azure
+- NEED TODO: Add connection to Azure (The db that Ben is building for us).
+I have not used Azure before but it should be possible.
+We just need to figure out how.

 Tomcat Server
 - Configure Tomcat in IntelliJ in the top right corner by the "play" button. add this as the url http://localhost:8080/login.jsp

 JDK
-- Anything above 8 should work...
+- Anything 8 or above should work...

 Notes on Project Structure
 Inside the src folder you'll find;